 Students can request a certification of their GPA from the Registrar, separate or enclosed with a transcript.

-All current students have GPA’s in the Gargoyle student system, but with the above exceptions they are not published, either individually, grouped, or averaged, in any University publication or statistical report.
+All current students have GPA’s in the my.UChicago student portal, but with the above exceptions they are not published, either individually, grouped, or averaged, in any University publication or statistical report.
 This is a long-standing practice.
 Questions about GPA’s of the students in any Division or School should be directed to its Area Dean of Students.

 Honors awarded with degrees may utilize individual student GPA’s.
 For example, the award of General Honors with the Bachelors Degree is based on a cumulative GPA of 3.25 or higher.
 Dean’s List in the College is also based, in part, on GPA as of the end of a Spring Quarter.
 Although the related Honor or Award may appear in publications and on transcripts, the corresponding GPA of the student will not.